 How and When Would Cloverland Return to Member Regulation?

 Cloverland’s board voted on the proposal by an 8 to 1 vote and then notified the MPSC of its decision.
-Minutes of the meeting were published in the November Michigan Country Lines.
+Minutes of the meeting were published in the November issue of Michigan Country Lines.